Dante Lauretta: Awards

 Lauretta was the recipient of the 2002 Nier Prize of the Meteoritical Society, and the 1995 Nininger Meteorite Award.
 He was selected as a Kavli Fellow of the National Academy of Sciences in 2008.
-He was a member of the 2002-2003 Antarctic Search for Meteorites and received the Antarctica Service Medal of the United States of America in 2010 for his service.
+He was a member of the 2002-2003 Antarctic Search for Meteorites for which he received the Antarctica Service Medal of the United States of America in 2010.